 If you're new to family camping, looking at all the sleeping options when you visit your camping store can get a little daunting.
 There are many sleeping bags, mats, camp beds, etc. Which one is best?
 What should I buy?

 We've put together this video below to help get you up to speed on what we found works best for a good night's sleep when camping.

 If you've watched the video, you should now know what to buy and how to set up your tent to sleep properly.

-What to lay on - Air Beds, SIMs, etc…
+What to lay on - Air Beds, SIMs, or Camp beds?

 They're cheap.
 They're simple.
 Just unroll and put your sleeping bag on top. .....but they're not the most comfortable thing to lay on.

 There are some much better options (though I was surprised when one of our kid's Girl Guides put it on the kit list for a camp!).

 If you're investing in family camping, avoid the Foam Roll Mat.

 Roll Mats are still used for many kids' camps, but we don't recommend them for the best night's sleep.